-Schedule 3: A Guide To Visa Applications For Bridging Visas Holders [Updated 2020]
+Schedule 3: A Guide To Visa Applications For Bridging Visas Holders [Update 2021]

 Have you failed to meet schedule 3 requirements?

-Unless you get a waiver or exemption if you like, of the schedule 3 requirement, you will fail an essential criteria for the grant of the visa you have applied for.
+Unless you are successful in meeting the schedule 3 criteria, you will fail an essential element required for the grant of the visa you have applied for.

-If you are unable to meet the schedule 3 requirement, by getting a waiver of the relevant schedule 3 clause, you will ordinarily be required to go offshore (outside Australia) and to apply for the visa you desire from overseas.
+If you are unable to meet the schedule 3 requirement, you will usually be required to go offshore (outside Australia) and to apply for the visa you desire from overseas.

 Remember, Schedule 3 criteria do not apply to visa holders who make applications inside Australia, if they hold a substantive visa – a visa other than a bridging visa.